Financing Your Purchase

 The rates will be very similar across different lenders because Fannie Mae/Freddie Mac will not accept a lower rate from one lender versus another.

 The biggest difference will be in your experience working with the lender.
 At a big bank, your loan goes into a general processing center after you go under contract.
-It can be challenging to contact someone during the process, which can unnecessarily slow down your transaction.
+It can be challenging to contact someone during the process, which can unnecessarily slow down your transaction and even cause some clients to miss their closing date

-At Guaranteed Rate, we utilize cutting-edge technology and a team of experts to guide the loan through the process & hit all the critical dates and milestones.
+At Vybe Mortgage, there is cutting-edge technology and a team of experts to guide the loan through the process & hit all the critical dates and milestones.

 A renovation loan is where you finance the improvements to the property into the final loan amount.
 There are not 2 separate loans (one for the home & one for the renovation) — instead, everything is rolled into one loan, & is based on the future improved value of the home.